randompenguin1/bookface/README.md

 ======================
 Version 2.0.0

+**Requirements** Friendica "Interrupted Fern" 2024.12

 **Description:** A Friendica Theme Template/Scheme for the "Frio" theme that gives it a modern makeover.

 **Disclaimer:** _This is a Work-In-Progress, use in production at your own risk!_
+_This will NOT work with Friendica "Blutwurz" 2026.01 or Release Candidate 2025.07-rc.
+There are other branches for those versions_

 ## INSTALLATION